 I fully believed that this was a student level production.
 But two things caused me to think again.
-Firstly, that’s implying student’s can only make terrible movies, they at least have a grasp of the fundamentals of filmmaking and the desire to make something worthwhile.
+Firstly, that's implying student's make terrible movies, they at least have a grasp of the fundamentals of filmmaking and the desire to make something worthwhile.
 Secondly, the inclusion of Robert Donovan, a character actor who is much, much better than the material here (however, you are forgiven for initially thinking it is Bryan Cranston.)

 The plotline is wafer thin.
 The switch from Jack Deth to Jo Deth must have been made after Thomerson declined and this would also account for the extra few minutes added to the runtime to include footage for the gender change.

 This switch is the only interesting aspect of the movie and once done there is nothing to keep your attention.
-The humour is aimed directly at Jack Deth having to wear a skirt and drive a Jetta with flower stickers.
-That’s about it.
+The humour is aimed directly at Jack Deth having to wear a skirt and drive a Jetta sporting flower stickers.
+That's about it.
 Aside from the unintentionally bad special effects and some embarrassing quips that even Thomerson would have difficulty pulling off.

 Outcome: Utter rubbish